-STREAM Charter School is proud of its 0% expulsion rate and 1.4% suspension rate.
+STREAM Charter School is proud of its 0% expulsion rate, 1.8% suspension rate, and 14.9% chronic absenteeism rate.
 We attribute these to the school climate action and we are committed to continuing to provide a positive environment for all students.